lucasjoliveau/doc/es/developer/tutorials/website.md

         return '<h1>{} ({})</h1>'.format(id, type(id).__name__)

-Restart Odoo, access <http://localhost:8069/academy/2>, note how the old value was a string, but the new one was converted to an integers.
+Restart Konvergo ERP, access <http://localhost:8069/academy/2>, note how the old value was a string, but the new one was converted to an integers.
 Try accessing
 <http://localhost:8069/academy/Carol/> and note that the page was not found:
 since «Carol» is not an integer, the route was ignored and no route could be found.

-Odoo provides an additional converter called `model` which provides records directly when given their id.
+Konvergo ERP provides an additional converter called `model` which provides records directly when given their id.
 Let’s use this to create a generic page for teacher biographies: